liftoff/HumanInput/README.rst

     var settings = {logLevel: "DEBUG"}; // Note: The logLevel is not actually case sensitive I just like shouting DEBUG var HI = new HumanInput(window, settings); // Provide the settings when instantiating

-Then whenever HumanInput triggers and event you'll see all the details about it in your browser's JavaScript console like: ``[HI] triggering: click [MouseEvent]``.
+Then whenever HumanInput triggers an event you'll see all the details about it in your browser's JavaScript console like: ``[HI] triggering: click [MouseEvent]``.
 Warning: It can be wicked verbose (but it's worth it).

 Alternatively, you can modify the logLevel on-the-fly with: ``HI.log.setLevel("DEBUG")``